 Each school year brings new opportunities for academic growth and all areas of development.
 Chamberlin Hill Intermediate School works to help children be knowledgeable, healthy, engaged, responsible and caring people when they move on to middle school.
 Chamberlin educators are proud to offer a program called the Leader in Me, which incorporates celebrated educator and author Stephen Covey’s Seven Habits of Highly Effective People.

 Cory-Rawson Local Schools

 3930 County Road 26, Rawson

 Cory-Rawson Local School District is a K-12 academic institution with a mission of providing an exceptional, rural education.
-Educators and staff promise a school experience tailored to the individual needs of students by helping them develop “sound moral judgment, creative problem solving through challenging coursework, opportunities beyond the classroom and a hive of advanced technology through state -of-the-art facilities, a dedicated staff, and a partnership with the community.”
-There is a building for K-6 and one for grades 7-12.
+Educators and staff promise a school experience tailored to the individual needs of students by helping them develop “sound moral judgment, creative problem solving through challenging coursework, opportunities beyond the classroom and a hive of advanced technology through state-of-the-art facilities, a dedicated staff and a partnership with the community.”
+There is one building for K-6 and one for grades 7-12.

 Faith Academy of Findlay

 Faith Academy of Findlay is an interdenominational Christian school for toddlers (3-year-olds) to 8th graders.
 FAF strives to serve as an extension of the family and help each student grow, mature and learn spiritually as a believer in Jesus.
 The FAF vision is to “create disciples of God that will personally know, love and serve the Messiah by making worthy contributions in the home, church and community worldwide.”

 Findlay City Schools